wentao-hu/HGTCluster/readme.md

 # HGTCluster
-Based on [alibaba/graph-learn](https://github.com/alibaba/graph-learn), we attempt to integrate [Heterogeneous Graph Transformer](https://arxiv.org/pdf/2003.01332.pdf) with self-supervised setting for two aims:
+This project is based on [alibaba/graph-learn](https://github.com/alibaba/graph-learn), a distributed framework designed for the development and application of large-scale graph neural networks.
+We attempt to integrate [Heterogeneous Graph Transformer](https://arxiv.org/pdf/2003.01332.pdf) with self-supervised setting for two aims:

 1. Learn better user embedding, so we can improve the performance of u2u2i recall channel.
 2. Learn better user cluster, so that we can boost the weight of notes from the users in the same cluster.